Euro-pol/RasPiMC-Server/README.md

 # RasPiMC-Server
 Here you will learn how to ***easy*** make a minecraft server on a Raspberry Pi!

+# WARNING: currently spigot 1.17 is VERY heavy and uses 3+ gb in IDLE, so i recommend getting a 8gb pi

 # Step 1
 Open the terminal emulator and install git with this command: `sudo apt install git`.
 Then insert this: `git clone https://github.com/timof121/RasPiMC-Server.git`
 Then put: `cd RasPiMC-Server/`